 The Department also conducts a Coyote Predation Control and an intensive pocket gopher management program in the Rochester area.

-Trent Keller, our Farm Production Specialist is available to assist producers with a variety of services that could benefit their farm management and productivity.
+Our Ag Services Staff is available to assist producers with a variety of services that could benefit their farm management and productivity.
 Services include soil and feed sampling; field inspections; specialty crops consultation, weed, insect and disease monitoring and control; marketing recommendations; and other services to numerous to mention.

 The Service Board sponsors several management workshops every year.
 The Agriculture Service Board also hosts the Annual Farm Women’s Conference.

 Horticulture & Backsloping